 But one person's ease of use is often another's opportunity to exploit.
 ENUM can be seen as yet another erosion of personal privacy on the Internet.
-Not only is it one more step towards a single individual digital identity that could be used to track individuals within the Internet, on a more immediate and practical level it allows spammers a wealth of new ways to drive you to complete distraction.
+Not only could it be one more step towards a single individual digital identity that could be used to track individuals within the Internet, but on a more immediate and practical level it allows spammers a wealth of new ways to drive you to complete distraction.